SecretFox/AgentSwitcher/README.md

 **Print race as Fifo** : Prints enemy race as FadeIn/FadeOut message when targeting them
 **Disable on quickselect** : Disables targeting based switching after quickselecting(left-clicking icon) agent
 **Disable while tanking** : Disables mod when player has allocated over 50 points to survivability
-**Disable while tanking** : Disables mod when player has allocated over 50 points to healing
+**Disable while healing** : Disables mod when player has allocated over 50 points to healing
 **Use agent name on display** : Whether display should show agents name or species name
 **Use agent name on quickselect** : Whether quickselect should show agents name or damage bonus